-OSD has directed that until further notice, any retiree (AD1s and RC1s) that did not register within the three year window should NOT be sent a bonus or stipend application until OSD review of the policy is complete.
+OSD has directed that until further notice, any retiree (AD1s) that did not register within the three year window should NOT be sent a bonus or stipend application until OSD review of the policy is complete.
 OSD and the national office is fully aware of the implications and are working diligently towards a solution.

 All applications currently on file will be held in a pending status and reevaluated once further guidance is provided.

 Teresa A. Daniels